This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Roman Colosseum Tour and Roman Forum Tour – in one!

-Visiting the Colosseum and the Roman forum are on the top of most travelers list of must-see places when visiting Rome, Italy.
+Visiting the Colosseum and the Roman Forum are at the top of most travelers’ list of must-see places when visiting Rome, Italy.
 And they should be.

 The acoustics were so good that it is reported that people at the very top level were able to hear voices in a normal tone on the stage.

 But it isn’t what’s at the top of the structure that holds the most interest.
 Visible at the base of the Colosseum is the beginnings of a reconstructed stage with a trap door.